madmattp/ShikinhaBot/README.md

 # ShikinhaBot

-  Shikinha is a multipurpose discord bot made in Python 3, with it's core features being the integration with the OpenAI's API (allowing access to DALL-E and GPT-3 models) and the capability to play music (Youtube) using Lavalink.
+  Shikinha is a multipurpose discord bot made in Python 3, with it's core features being the integration with the OpenAI's API (allowing access to DALL-E and GPT-3 models), the capability to play music (Youtube) using Lavalink and many other features.

 # Setting up...